Segway polo: Woz Cup

 The Balver Mammuts won over The Blade Pirates in the final with 2–0.
 The Stockholm Saints, Sweden, beat the Austrian team Vineyard Devils with 4–0 for the bronze match.
 The goal zone rule was introduced in Woz Cup for the first time.
 The games were held during June 6–10 at Östermalms IP and Zinkensdamm in central Stockholm.
 Moving from one arena to the other after group play, the caravan of Segways was 102 Segways through central Stockholm.
 Finland and Lebanon were among the new national teams joining for the first time.

 The 2013 Woz Cup was held at the Hotchkiss field at Gallaudet University, Washington, D.C., from July 20 to 24th.
 9 teams from 5 nations participated.
 The competition was hosted by the Lebanon Cedars.
 The Stockholm Saints (Sweden) won over Team Barbados in the final with 2–1.
 In the bronze medal match, the Blade Allstars from Germany beat the Balver Mammuts (also from Germany) on penalties.

 There was no Woz Cup in 2014.

 The 2015 Woz Cup was played in Cologne, Germany from July 16 to 19, 2015.
 A record number of 19 teams from 9 countries participated.
 Once again, the team captained by Nevin Roach from Barbados took first place, beating the Balver Mammuts (Germany) 1–0.
 In the bronze medal match, the Stockholm Saints (Sweden) beat the Blade Pirates (also from Germany) 2–0.
-Steve Wozniak, co-founder of Apple Computers, was there to play for the Silicon Valley Aftershocks.
+Steve Wozniak was there to play for the Silicon Valley Aftershocks.

 There was no Woz Cup in 2016.

 The 2017 Woz Cup was played at the Overhoff Arena in Hemer, Germany from July 27 until July 30, 2017.
 18 teams from 7 countries participated.
 Once again, the team from Barbados took first place, beating the Balver Mammuts (Germany) 3–1.
 In the bronze medal match, the Stockholm Saints (Sweden) beat the Blade Pirates (also from Germany) 2–0.

 There was no Woz Cup in 2018.

 The 2019 Woz Cup was played at the Zinkensdamm Arena in Stockholm, Sweden from July 25 until July 28, 2019.
 12 teams from 5 countries participated.
 Once again, the team captained by Nevin from Barbados took first place, beating the Balver Mammuts (Germany) 3–0.
 In the bronze medal match, the Stockholm Saints (Sweden) beat the Hemer Butterflies (also from Germany) 3–1.